 Here is a list of ways you can help your community:

-If you discontinue your physical volunteering, we’ve compiled a list of online volunteering opportunities to help you spend your time and continue to contribute and stay connected to communities:
+If you discontinue your physical volunteering, we’ve compiled a list of digital and at home volunteering opportunities to help you spend your time and continue to contribute, as well as stay connected to communities:

 Online opportunities on Edinburgh University Students’ Association’s Volunteering Hub